 Safe Driver Discounts and Wet Reckless Charges in California

 Your insurance rates will likely go up after you take a wet reckless plea bargain in California.
 In addition to a general increase, you might also lose discounts on your account.
 Insurance companies generally take away safe driver discounts after a wet reckless plea, for example.

 You may reapply for these discounts after the wet reckless charges come off your record.
 However, some insurance companies will refuse to return these discounts.
 Talk to your insurance agent about the policies of your company.

 Handle Wet Reckless Charges in California

 Many drivers consider getting a DUI or wet reckless conviction expunged.
-Expunging a conviction removes if from your criminal record.
-It does not take charges off of your driving record, so expungement does not change your insurance rates.
+Expunging a conviction removes it from your criminal record.
+However, doing so does not take charges off your driving record, so expungement does not change your insurance rates.

 Talk to a lawyer before you accept a wet reckless plea bargain in California.
 A lawyer can work to bring you a plea bargain that works better for your situation.
 Sometimes, a lawyer could get you “dry” reckless charges.

-A lawyer in California may also work to get your charges dismissed, and your insurance rates should not increase if your DUI charges are dismissed.
+A lawyer in California may also work to get your charges dismissed.
+Your insurance rates should not increase if your DUI charges are thrown out.
 A lawyer could even support you in court.
 Find out more about the best way to handle your charges by a law firm in California.